sugartechllc/WxflowToChords/README.md

 * WxflowToChords: Strings all three modules together for the end-to-end process.

 Each module expects a configuration, provided in a JSON file.
-A single file can contain the configuration for all modules, or a file can be created for just the items needed for a gven module.
+A single file can contain the configuration for all modules, or a file can be created for just the items needed for a given module.

 Each module will run a test case if it is invoked individually.